JimLynchCodes/Titanium-Lambda/README.md

 Imagine your Lambdas singing along to the lyrics:

-  _`♪ You shoot me requests, but I won't fail!
+  _`♪ You shoot me requeeeeeeeests, but I won't faaaaaiiiiiil!
 I AM TITAAAAANNNNNNIIIIIIIUUUUUUUUUUUMMMM! ♪`_

 ## Thanks!!